DigiNode-Tools/diginode-tools/README.md

+# DigiNode Tools

-# DigiNode - Install and monitor your own DigiByte & DigiAssets Node
+## Install and monitor your own DigiByte & DigiAssets Node

 These tools have been designed to make it as easy as possible to setup and monitor your own DigiNode on your Linux hardware of choice.
 The recommended setup for this is a Raspberry Pi 4 8Gb running Ubuntu Server 64-bit.